vavrines/FluxReconstruction.jl/README.md

 ## Installation

 FluxReconstruction is a registered package in the official [Julia package registry](https://github.com/JuliaRegistries/General).
-We recommend installing it with the built-in Julia package manager, which automatically locates a stable release all its dependencies.
+We recommend installing it with the built-in Julia package manager, which automatically locates a stable release and all its dependencies.
 From the Julia REPL, you can get in the package manager (by pressing `]`) and add the package.

 ```julia